-Warner Brothers is located in Burbank at 3400 W. Riverside Drive not far at all from Universal Studios (See the Universal Studios review above).
+Warner Brothers is located in Burbank at 3400 W. Riverside Drive not far at all from Universal Studios.
 This is just off of the Ventura Freeway (134) just east of where the 134 hits the 170 freeway.
-Tours depart very often from 8:30am to 4pm weekdays.
-Parking is though Gate 6, the parking lot directly behind the main building.
+Tours depart very often from 8:30am to 4pm on weekdays.
+Parking is through Gate 6, the parking lot directly behind the main building.

 Watch the video and you will understand (hint: it has to do with her lack of driving ability!).
-There is some fascinating movie history on site of this 110 acre back lot which dates back to 1927 (under the Warner Bro’s name).
+There is some fascinating movie history on site of this 110-acre backlot which dates back to 1927 (under Warner Bro’s name).
 Warners Brothers used to equate to Bugs Bunny and Mel Blanc but today they are a powerhouse in the TV and Film Industry.

 You will see the cafe that Clint Eastwood and Hillary Swank ate at in “The Million Dollar Baby” and the location for the kissing scene in the rain in Spiderman.
 On all the studio tours we’ve been on in LA the biggest factor for “fun” is the enthusiasm of the guide as well as the historical aspects of the studio.
 Warner Brothers has both.
-The three “E’s” for any good studio tour are in place here: the guides are energetic, entertaining and enthusiastic!
+The three “E’s” for any good studio tour are in place here: the guides are energetic, entertaining, and enthusiastic!

 The outdoor sets are a big part of the experience here.
-The streets are surrounded by “fake” buildings and all that brickwork you will see are just painted fiberglass.
+The streets are surrounded by “fake” buildings and all that brickwork you will see is just painted fiberglass.
 Filming a winter scene in summer?
 Yes they remove the leaves from the trees.
 Filming a summer scene in winter – back go the fake leaves, glued to the branches of the tree.
 What tedious work!
 Look for the plaques on the outside of each of their studio buildings; these list the major movies and or TV shows that were filmed inside.